PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Experiments

-\textit{ - Success Rate.} Success rate measures the correctness of \emph{entire action sequence}.
-For the offline CrossTask dataset, the planned action sequence is considered successful only if each planned action matches the ground-truth.
-For the interactive ActioNet and \emph{UR5-Reaching} dataset, a planned sequence of actions is considered successful only if the planned sequence of actions reaches the goal.

-\textit{ - Top-1 Accuracy.} Top-1 accuracy measures the correctness of \emph{action at each time step}.
-Accuracy is a relaxation of the success rate because it doesn't require the whole sequence to match the ground-truth.
-Accuracy is averaged over individual actions to balance the effect of repeating actions.

-\textit{ - mIoU.} Mean Intersection over Union (mIoU) is the least strict metric which used to capture the cases where the model can output the required actions but fail to discern the order of actions.
-Same as Chang \etal~\cite{chang2020procedure}, we compute IoU $\frac{|\{a_t\}\cap\{\hat{a}_t\}|}{|\{a_t\}\cup\{\hat{a}_t\}|}$ between the set of planned actions $\{\hat{a}_t\}$ and the set of ground-truth $\{a_t\}$.

-\textbf{Implementation Details.} We use the Transformer architecture~\cite{NIPS2017_3f5ee243} as the transition model with $8$ self-attention layers and $8$ heads.
-The transition model, which is two-headed: one for action prediction the other for state prediction.
-The state encoder in our model is two fully-connected layers with [64,32] units in each layer and Leaky-ReLU as non-linearity function.
+\textbf{Implementation Details.} We compare with the baselines in~\cite{chang2020procedure} with the metrics such as success rate, accuracy, and mIoU.
+We use the Transformer architecture~\cite{NIPS2017_3f5ee243} as the transition model with $8$ self-attention layers and $8$ heads.
+The transition model is two-headed: one for action prediction the other for state prediction. \jk{Let $L_s$ be the hidden dimension for state and $L_a$ be the embedding dimension for action.} The state encoder in our model is two fully-connected layers with [64, $L_s$] units in each layer and Leaky-ReLU as non-linearity function. \jk{We encode $(o_t, o_g)$ to be $L_s$-dim $s_t$. $a_t$ is encoded (in transformer terminology: "tokenized") to be a $L_a$-dim embedding and concatenated together with $s_t$ to be provided as input to the transformer.
+The size of the input of the transformer is $L_s + L_a$ and the size of the output of the transformer is also $L_s + L_a$. $s_{t+1}$ is the first $L_s$-dim features split from transformer output. $a_{t+1}$ is decoded from the rest of transformer output.
+In our experiments, $L_s=32$ and $L_a$ is the total number of possible actions.
+For CrossTask experiments, $L_a=105$.} One-hot vectors are used for this action classification purpose.
 During training, all models are optimized by Adam~\cite{kingma2014adam} with the starting learning rate of $10^{-4}$.
-We train our model for 200 epochs with batch size of 256 on a single GTX 1080 Ti GPU.
+We train our model for 200 epochs on a single GTX 1080 Ti GPU.